A function is a reusable block of code that performs a specific task when called or invoked from another part of the program.

 Parameters

-Functions in C# can have one or more input parameters, which are values passed to the function when it is called.
-These parameters are used within the function to perform calculations and determine the return result.
+Functions in C# can have one or more input parameters, which are values passed to the function when called.
+These parameters are used within the function to perform calculations and determine the result to return.

 has two parameters, width